aquapha/lua-vBuilder-fivem/readme.md

 # vBuilder - Data validation builder

-`vBuilder` ( validation Builder ) is a tool that is focused on building validation schemas to ensure that the data received matches a specific specification.
+`vBuilder` ( validationBuilder ) is a tool that is focused on building validation schemas to ensure that the data received matches a specific specification.

 ## Supported data types